luca-arts/addattachment/docs/architecture/game_elements/trial.md

 Per trial some metrics are defined:

 1. number of the trial: integer
-2. Assistance level for the NPC: integer
-3. Assistance level for the child: integer
+2. Assistance level for the child: bool
-4. Response for the caregiver: string (+ perhaps an audio sample)
+3. Response for the caregiver: string (+ perhaps an audio sample)

 ## pre trial